Azure/aks-set-context/README.md

 Add the json output as [a secret](https://developer.github.com/actions/managing-workflows/storing-secrets/) (let's say with the name `AZURE_CREDENTIALS`) in the GitHub repository.
 The example YAML snippet given above showcases how this secret is referenced in the action for specifying the credentials as input to the action.

+aks-set-context GitHub Actions is supported on both 'AzureUSGovernment' or 'AzureChinaCloud'.Login to the respective Azure Cloud before running aks-set-context using [Azure Login](https://github.com/Azure/login)

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a